 If you see an error message that does not appear here, and you feel in doubt about the correct response, or if the recommended action does not seem to solve the problem, first try restarting the printer.
-If the problem remains, contact HP Support; see Contact HP Support; see Contact HP Support on page 191.
+If the problem remains, contact HP Support; see Contact HP Support on page 243.